 If you want to colour the royal icing, use a food colouring gel as it will alter the consistency less.
 You can, of course, buy ready made royal icing from the grocery store, but it's so simple to make and usually costs less if you do it yourself.

-Decorating With Royal Icing
+How to Decorate With Royal Icing

 To decorate the cookies with royal icing, place about a quarter of the royal icing into a piping bag and cut a small opening at the end (no more than 1/8 inch).
 Put plastic wrap over the remaining icing to ensure it doesn't dry out.